 Our team are all experienced and qualified field operators, and have experience in sample handling and preservation, as well as suitable packing techniques for samples.
 Additionally, we have significant experience with freight companies and likely challenges to transporting samples in a tight timeframe, and we have developed systems which allow rapid transit of samples to other capital cities while maintaining sample integrity.

-Laura joined Marine Solutions in 2011 while completing a Master’s degree at the University of Tasmania.
+Laura joined Marine Solutions in 2011 while completing a Masters degree at the University of Tasmania.
 As Project Manager with Marine Solutions, Laura manages a diverse portfolio of projects, with broad experience in a variety of private enterprise, not-for-profit, academic and government projects throughout Tasmania and interstate.
 Laura oversees projects from procurement to final reporting, including budgeting, personnel, field work and data management/analysis.
 Laura specialises in marine environmental impact assessment, with a particular interest in protected species/communities.
 She has a strong working knowledge of marine species identification including fish and benthic fauna.
-With previous experience in protected area management, Laura has managed environmental assessments and approvals under state-based legislation, including major projects within the infrastructure, tourism, waste and urban development sectors.
+With previous experience in protected area management, Laura has managed environmental assessments and approvals under state and federal legislation, including major projects within the infrastructure, tourism, waste and urban development sectors, as well as not-for-profit, academic and government projects.
 Laura is a confident and capable ADAS-qualified Part 1 Scientific Diver and Coxswain (unrestricted).

 Annie holds an Honours and a Masters degree in Science and has over 10 years’ experience conducting marine research.
 Annie holds a Coxswain (unrestricted) and is a qualified open water diver.
 She has worked offshore throughout Australia, and has experience in marine, estuarine and freshwater aquaculture systems, water quality monitoring, threatened and protected species assessments, hydrography, modelling distributions, and operation of various commercial vessels.
 Annie has sailed in the remote tropics and has worked in Antarctica as an expedition sailor, research assistant and watercraft operator.
 In 2019, she received a Professional Development Exchange Scholarship from Rotary International to learn about aquaculture and tourism in New Zealand.